Magafurov/ChessNN/README.md

 ### Filter pgn

-You can filter your pgn files with filter_pgn.ipynb according to your chosen conditions.
+You can filter your pgn files with filter_pgn.ipynb according to your chosen conditions (elo range, time controls).
 The tags I used are in pgn_npz_tag_files folder.

 ### Generating tensor database